MrQuadBit/ledger/README.md

     - > git clone https://github.com/MrQuadBit/ledger.git
   - Change directory
     - > cd ledger
-  - Put all the files to read along side ledger.py
-  - Execute ledger.py
+  - Execute the helper of ledger.py
-     - > ./ledger.py -f [journal or index]
+     - > ./ledger.py -h
 ## Documentation
 **Commands**
 - **print**
   - Display all transactions inside the file given as Input
+  - Also if you give a query it performs a search over all the subcategories and print all the transaction
+  - Usage:
+    - First execute ledger with a file
+    - > ./ledger.py -f name_file.ledger
+    - Then write the print or p command to display all the transaction in name_file.ledger
+    - > print
+    - If you want to display results by sub-category write your query along side the command
+    - > print paypal
 - **register**
-  - Display the file hiven as Input like an old-fashioned register
+  - Display the file given as Input like an old-fashioned register, always keeping in screen the accumulator
+  - Usage:
+    - First execute ledger with a file
+    - > ./ledger.py -f name_file.ledger
+    - Then write the register or reg command to display all the transaction in name_file.ledger in a old-fashioned way
+    - > print
+    - **This option does not have searching query by sub-category**
 - **balance**
   - It creates a total balance from all transactions